Funded Projects

 Summary:

-The HEALthy Brain and Child Development National Consortium (HBCD-NC) will establish a normative template of developmental trajectories over the first 10 years of life.
-All sites in the HBCD-NC will carry out a common research protocol and will assemble and distribute a comprehensive and well curated research dataset to the scientific community at large.
+The HEALthy Brain and Child Development National Consortium (HBCD-NC) will establish a normative model of developmental trajectories over the first 10 years of life.
+All sites in the HBCD-NC will carry out a common research protocol and will assemble and distribute a comprehensive research dataset to the scientific community.
 The HBCD-NC will collect neural, behavioral, physiological, and psychological measures, as well as biospecimens, to characterize neurodevelopmental trajectories.
-The majority of participants will be recruited in the second trimester of pregnancy, with a smaller subset recruited at birth, and followed for the first decade of life.
-The University of Vermont study site will recruit mother-infant dyads from a rural area in Vermont, a state in which nearly one-third of neonatal hospitalizations are for neonatal abstinence syndrome (NAS).
+Most participants will be recruited in the second trimester of pregnancy, with a smaller subset recruited at birth, and followed for the first 10 years of life.
+This study will be conducted at Johns Hopkins University in Baltimore, Maryland, and researchers will recruit diverse participants from a range of backgrounds.

 1U01DA055338-01